Bay Area Alexander Technique Teachers

 After a degree in mathematics and post-graduate music training on the harpsichord, Jonathan Salzedo chanced happily on the Alexander Technique.
 He played the harpsichord well but not easily, and greatly admired musicians who had a more natural way with their instruments.
 Alexander Technique helped him to find what he needed, a different way of going about not only playing but everything he was engaged in.
 Jonathan took lessons for many years before training as a teacher of the technique.
 His life today combines freelance music, teaching and software development, and Alexander Technique is an important basis for all those activities.

 Emily Sapa is an Alexander Technique teacher, flutist, and music instructor active in the San Francisco Bay Area.
-She offers private lessons and group classes to students of all ages, abilities and interests.
+She offers private AT lessons to students of all ages, abilities, and interests; Emily also teaches group classes through the Albany, CA Community Education program.
 The Alexander Technique is a fascinating way of helping students develop skills that maximize their well-being and potential.

 Emily discovered the Alexander Technique during her musical studies and found it to be an effective way of releasing excess tension built up from years of flute playing.
 She completed the teacher training program at Alexander Technique School New England under the direction of Missy Vineyard in 2014.